 I like to think of practicing as a way to do your own research and development for yourself as a musician.
 Most people who are dedicated will practice over and over, which is great.
 Keep that up.
 But know that it can bring you permanent consistency, not necessarily perfection.

 Don't skip the learning side of things.
 Develop your talent with music lessons.
 Study the greats on Youtube and Tik-Tok.
 Get feedback from people around you.

 Don't get stuck on developing your talent in your own bubble.
 The most successful people were able to take big leaps in their careers because they were hungry for new knowledge.
 New networking connections.
 New ways to practice.

 Perfection in the music world is impossible to get unless you are a robot or you're overprocessing your voice to the point of sounding like one.

 Striving for perfection can drive you nuts to the point where you can't even enjoy your craft any longer because of all the pressure that is being put on you.

 Related Post: Music Practice Quotes That Will Motivate You

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.